RohitEngla07/Functionality-Test-2017/README.md

 like

-OBC-Power GPS FT2017 Aniruddha
+OBC-Power--GPS--FT2017--Aniruddha

+OBC--FT2017--Aniruddha

 See how codes till now are written.
+Ensure spacings.

 Also make sure you create c executable project in atmel studio